Gestational trophoblastic disease

 Repeat cycle at day 15.

-Patients with brain metastases should be evaluated for craniotomy with resection of isolated metastases or radiation to control hemorrhage from multiple metastases early in the course of treatment (
+Patients with brain metastases should be evaluated for craniotomy with resection of isolated metastases or radiation to control hemorrhage from multiple metastases early in the course of treatment ( Figure 3).
+Likewise, patients with hepatic metastases ( Figure 4) may benefit from tumor embolization, hepatic radiation or surgical resection early in treatment.

 In medically unstable patients or those who have extensive metastatic burden and hCG levels of over 500,000 IU/L, an initial treatment with MTX infusion/leucovorin rescue or etoposide 100mg/m2 +/- cisplatin 50-75mg/m 2 is sometimes given to avoid catastrophic hemorrhage from high-risk sites of metastases, with EMA/CO initiated as soon as possible.